WilliamMillet/terminus/README.md

     - `connection`: The `Connection` header value as a string
     - `remote_address`: The string IP of the requester
     - `content_type`: A `ContentType` enum representing the content type being sent (e.g "`application/json`").
 The value of this will be the actual content type header string.
+    - `cookies`: A dictionary of cookie key value pairs
+    - `raw`: A dictionary with all header key value pairs in the HTTP request.
+Because WSGI provides headers in screaming snake case, these are converted to a human-readable title kebab-case (e.g. "Accept-Language").
+However, a downside of that is previously uppercased words will be modified from there original HTTP form.
+For example, `X-Request-ID` will be acessible under `X-Request-Id`.

 ## Middleware
 Terminus supports the use of middleware before and after a core function request.
 This can be used for authentication, logging, validation and various other tasks.
 There are two types of middleware: